ltrgoddard/thesis/temp.markdown

 imagination, and by extension art, in a much more important role, claiming that they

-> offer both the difficulty of contrivance and also a profound assurance
+> \singlespacing offer both the difficulty of contrivance and also a
-> that this difficulty corresponds to genuine resistance in the larger
+> profound assurance that this difficulty corresponds to genuine
-> context of the outside world.
-It is the imagination’s peculiar
+> resistance in the larger context of the outside world.
+It is the
-> function to admit, draw sustenance from, and celebrate the ontological
+> imagination’s peculiar function to admit, draw sustenance from, and
-> priority of this outside world, by creating entities which
+> celebrate the ontological priority of this outside world, by creating
-> subsequently become a part of the world, an addition to it.[^310]
+> entities which subsequently become a part of the world, an addition to
+> it.[^310]

 \noindent Art objects—and, for Prynne especially, poems—become effective guarantors of a continued relationship between the subject and what lies